Sanctions against Russia: USA Coalition vs. Russian Coalition

 Since the start of the Russian invasion of Ukraine, the establishment of each coalition occurred via three mechanisms:

-• List of Russian Unfriendely Countries/Territories.
-Any country that declared about joining the sanction against Russia was added by Russia to the list of Russian Unfriendely Countries/Territories.
-Likely, that Russia will target these countries in some way with counter-sanctions.
+List of Russian Unfriendly Countries/Territories.
+Any country that declared about joining the sanction against Russia was added by Russia to the list of Russian Unfriendly Countries/Territories.
+Likely, Russia will target these countries in some way with counter-sanctions.
 (Russia releases list of unfriendly countries and territories: Check Full List here (jagranjosh.com))

-Since the start of the war between Russia and Ukraine, two significant votes took place in the UN regarding the Russian invasion of Ukraine, namely at the UN security council and at the UN General Assembly.
+Since the start of the war between Russia and Ukraine, two significant votes took place in the UN regarding the Russian invasion of Ukraine, namely at the UN security council (see Map 1 below) and at the UN General Assembly (see Map 2 below).
 These votes ‘forced’ countries worldwide to declare their positions about the Russian invasion per se, but not about their positions about the sanctions against Russia.
-Hence, many countries voted in favour to stop the Russian invasion of Ukraine, yet without joining the sanctions against Russia, likely, because they favour Russia over the USA or they have some kind of dependency on Russia.
-Besides, if we look in-depth at the result of the UN General Assembly Vote, then it revealed that only 5 countries voted against the resolution to stop the Russian invasion, while 35 countries abstained, and importantly, 12 countries that most of them are loyal allies of Russia did not participate in the vote.
-Given that, it will be more accurate to see the results as ‘Not Favour-52’ vs. ‘Favour-141’.
+Hence, many countries voted in favour of stopping the Russian invasion of Ukraine, yet without joining the sanctions against Russia, likely because they favour Russia over the USA or they have some kind of dependency on Russia.
+Moreover, if we look in-depth at the result of the UN General Assembly Vote, then it revealed that only 5 countries voted against the resolution to stop the Russian invasion, while 35 countries abstained, and importantly, 12 countries, most of them loyal allies of Russia, did not participate in the vote, as shown in Table 3 below.
+Given that, it will be more accurate to see the results as ‘Not Favour-52’ versus ‘Favour-141’.

 War Sanctions: Types of Sanctions/Counter-Sanctions

-Since the start of the Russian invasion of Ukraine, the USA coalition has started with sanctions against Russia that includes several types of sanctions, yet each type of sanctions could be targeted by Russia with counter-sanctions or even with different types of counter-sanctions.
+Since the start of the Russian invasion of Ukraine, a War-Sactions has started between the USA Coalition and the Russian Coalition, as shown in Appendix IV below.
+More specifically, the USA coalition has started with sanctions against Russia that include several types of sanctions, yet each of those types of sanctions could be targeted also by Russia with counter-sanctions or even with different types of counter-sanctions.
 Importantly, currently, only the USA coalition as a group of countries imposed sanctions against Russia, while only Russia has started to impose counter-sanctions against the list of Russian Unfriendly Countries/Territories.
 However, the war sanctions between the USA coalition and the Russian coalition could expand in two ways: i) Countries from the Russian coalition will back Russia to allocate Russian export/import from the USA coalition to the Russian coalition.
 Likely, Russia has started to engage in this process even before the invasion.
-For example, Iran has neutralized the West sanctions against her by reducing its export/import with West Countries over increasing it with non-West countries, which are de-facto Russia-China Coalition.
-Thus, if we look at the case of Iran and previous West sanctions that imposed against Russia in 2014 due to Crimea, then we may assume that after the short-term shock of the West sanctions, the economic situation of Russia will improve progressively until Russia will finalize the trade transformation from USA coalition to Russian coalition. ii) It is even possible that will start war sanctions between the USA coalition and the Russian coalition in a way that some countries from the Russian coalition may join Russia with the counter-sanctions against the West.
-Hence, in this option, we will get global war sanctions that likely will be occurred if a military confrontation will take place between Russia and NATO, which may trigger the activation of Russian military alliances.
-Hence, here are the main types of sanctions that could be involved in war sanctions between the USA coalition and Russia:
+For example, Iran has neutralised the West's sanctions against her by reducing its export/import with West Countries over increasing it with non-West countries, which is de-facto Russia-China Coalition.
+Thus, if we look at the case of Iran and previous West sanctions that were imposed against Russia in 2014 due to Crimea, then we can assume that after the short-term shock of the West sanctions, the economic situation of Russia will improve progressively until Russia will finalise the trade transformation from the USA coalition to the Russian coalition. ii) It is even possible that War-Sanctions will start between the USA coalition and the Russian coalition in a way that some countries from the Russian coalition may join Russia with the counter-sanctions against the West.
+Hence, in this option, we will get global war sanctions that likely will occur if a military confrontation takes place between Russia and NATO, which may trigger the activation of Russian military alliances.
+Hence, here are the main types of sanctions that could be involved in the War-Sanctions between the USA coalition and Russia:

 Trade Agreements - United States Department of State